StudioNetting/speiderforbundet/README.md

-# Tailwind CSS Playground

-A simple starter project for playing around with Tailwind in a proper PostCSS environment.
-[Github](https://github.com/tailwindlabs/tailwindcss-playground)
+# Prototype for Min Speiding

+A simple HTML prototype using [Tailwind playground](https://github.com/tailwindlabs/tailwindcss-playground)

+Hosted at Heroku: https://minspeiding.herokuapp.com/ with automatic deploy from main branch.

+## Development

 To get started: